-- 1. You can check the status of the ADDE remote server at any time by running the command sh ./mcinetversion#.sh status from the ~mcidas directory while logged in as root. - 2.
-If you make changes to your xinetd configuration you can restart xinetd by running the command sh ./mcinetversion#.sh restart from the ~mcidas directory while logged in as root.
+- 1. You can check the status of the ADDE remote server at any time by running the command sh ./mcinetversion#.sh status from the ~mcidas directory. - 2.
+If you make changes to your daemon's configuration files, you can restart the daemon by running the command - sh ./mcinetversion#.sh restart from the ~mcidas directory while logged in as root.

-If you have installed the ADDE remote server and want to make datasets that are accessible to McIDAS-X client workstations, go to Appendix I, McIDAS-X Site Administration and Management and its Acquiringand Naming Data on a Remote Server page for more information.
+If you have installed the ADDE remote server and want to make datasets that are accessible to McIDAS-X client workstations, go to Appendix I. McIDAS-X Site Administration and Management and its Acquiring and Naming Data on a Remote Server page for more information.